List of tallest buildings and structures in Glasgow: Post-war: 1954–1970

 By the 1960s, Glasgow Corporation had identified a series of Comprehensive Development Areas (CDAs), where overcrowding and life-expired housing was at its most serious.
 In the end, 29 CDAs were created, the most infamous being the Gorbals, which the Corporation used as a "test bed" for various multi-storey housing developments in tower blocks at the turn of the 1960s.
 All of its tenement slums were destroyed, and replaced by high-rise schemes designed by prominent architects of the period such as Basil Spence and Robert Matthew.

 The initial success of the Gorbals schemes then led onto the mass construction of other clusters of high rise tower blocks in various sites around the city, making Glasgow the first truly high rise city in Britain.
 Some of these "schemes" were planned suburbs, created from scratch - such as Red Road.
 Although the radical ideas for the city centre contained in the Bruce Report were not carried through, its influence was felt through the construction of a cluster of high rise office and educational buildings in the city centre during the early 1960s, such as St Andrew House, the Met Tower and the Livingstone Tower.

+1970–2001

 During the 1970s, Glasgow was considered to be the tallest city in Europe as a result of its number of high rise buildings, particularly tower blocks.
 During this period, it was known as the "high rise capital of Europe".
-In 1977, the corporation (or Glasgow District Council as it was now known) completed what would be the last social housing high-rise tower block at 22 Dundasvale Court in the Cowcaddens district.
+In 1977, the corporation (or Glasgow District Council as it was now known) completed what would be the last social housing high-rise tower block at 22 Dundasvale Court in the Cowcaddens district, by which time the initial enthusiasm for high rise housing was waning.
+Many of the new estates had developed social problems due to the lack of amenities and the break up of long standing inner city communities, whilst poor quality construction and the innate unsuitability of prefabricated concrete construction methods in Glasgow's intemperate climate - some of the tower blocks developed severe issues with damp and other associated structural defects.

 It would not be until 1988 that high-rises were built in the city once again, with the construction of the 17-storey Forum Hotel (latterly the Moat House International Hotel, and now the Crowne Plaza Hotel) next to the SECC.
 The 20-storey Hilton Hotel in Anderston followed in 1992.
 From the early 1990s, Glasgow City Council and its successor, the Glasgow Housing Association, have run a programme of demolishing the worst of the residential tower blocks, including Basil Spence's Hutchesontown C blocks in 1993.